vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **record** is an optional parameter that instructs the system to record the call.
 Check the recording section for more information.

 **recordingOptions** is sent when record is set to true and specifies the details about the recording.
 See RecordingOptions for more details.

+**dtmf** when the destination picks up, this DTMF tones will be played to the callee.
+Valid characters in the string are "0"-"9", "#" and "w".
+A "w" will render a 500 ms pause.
+Example: "ww1234#w#" will render a 1s pause, the DTMF tones "1", "2", "3", "4" and "#" followed by a 500 pause and finally the DTMF tone for "#".
+This can be used if the callout destination for instance require a conference PIN code or an extension to be entered.
+If there is a calling party, it will hear progress while the DTMF is sent.

 **indications** the tone to play while ringing.
 Available values: